Keren-Wang-SE/comp90024-notes/README.md

 1. compute scaling
     - method:
         1. Vertical Computational Scaling
-            - Have faster processors
+            - adv: Have faster processors.
+Switch your n GHz CPU for a 2n GHz one = 2x faster, Easy to do but cost more
-            - disabv: processor speed is limited
+            - disadv: Limits of fundamental physics/matter (nanoCMOS)
               Moore's law is no longer working, CPU stop goes faster as we expected
         2. Horizontal Computational Scaling
             - Have more processors